completelynovel/money_badger/README.md

 ## Requirements

-Hpricot Gem : http://github.com/hpricot/hpricot for fetching currency rates
+Hpricot Gem for fetching currency rates
+ActiveRecord for tie into rails rspec for unit tests

 ## Installation